PetrilloAtWork/LArSoftDocs/tracking/Phase2.md

 For the creation tools, a baseline may be identified in the delivery of tools to cover the points (1) and (2) documented above, with (3) a desirable addition.

-For the access tools, a similar baseline can be defined in points (1) and (2).
+For the access tools, a comparable similar baseline can be defined by point (1) alone.
 This is expected to suffice to upgrade the existing code.

 The code to be updated may be in principle divided in LArSoft code and